-In view of this, the Commission recommends that the next Intergovernmental Conference concentrate on issues of institutional nature.
+In view of this, the Commission recommends that the next IGC concentrate on institutional issues.
 Our full attention must be focused on these issues if we are to find real and lasting solutions.
 We do not, in principle, need to examine the fundamental thrust of the Community policies.
 The goal of the impending reform will not, therefore, be to adjust the institutional balance or to widen spheres of competence - with the key exception of the ongoing debate on a European security and defence policy, which is crucial to the Union's political standing.
 These discussions may in fact have an institutional impact, which should be translated into appropriate amendments to the Treaty when the time comes.